Heiderscheid

 Heiderscheid (/de/; Heischent) is a small town in northwestern Luxembourg.
 It is part of the canton of Wiltz, which is part of the district of Diekirch.

-Previously, it was a former commune but was merged into Esch-sur-Sûre (with Neunhausen) in 2011.
+It was previously its own commune but was merged into Esch-sur-Sûre (alongside Neunhausen) in 2011.

-As of 2023, the town of Heiderscheid had a population of 687.
+As of 2025, the town of Heiderscheid had a population of 729.

 Former commune

 The former commune consisted of the villages: